 Does IFICI exempt all stock option income from US tax?

 No. IFICI is Portuguese law.
 US citizens and green card holders remain US taxpayers.
-IFICI may exempt Portuguese tax on foreign securities gains, not IRS liability.
+IFICI may reduce Portuguese tax on foreign gains; it does not eliminate IRS liability.

 Verdict

-The May 2026 approval wave reduces "will AT ever say yes?" risk—but substance (payroll, social security, real office) matters more than ever.
-Choose Route 6 or a recognized national-economy employer over a shell export company unless your tax lawyer signs off on audit survivability.
+The May 2026 approval wave reduces "will AT ever say yes?" risk—but substance (payroll, social security, real office) matters more than shell employers.
+Route 6 certified startup employment beats a paper export company unless your tax lawyer signs off on audit survivability.

 Footnotes